- August 09, 1944

 Patrick Andre Eugen Joseph Depailler was a racing driver from France who spent most of his career in the Formula 1 World Championship before being killed in a crash at Hockenheimring.

-He was born on 9th of August 1944 in Clermont-Ferrand and when he broke into the world of Formula 1 became one of the most popular drivers among his colleagues and team officials, even after his off-road antics.
+He was born in August 1944 in Clermont-Ferrand and when he broke into the world of Formula 1 became one of the most popular drivers among his colleagues and team officials, even after his off-road antics.
 He was one of those passionate drivers who competed purely for the thrill of racing but never was fortunate enough to have a proper car.

 At the beginning of his career Depailler raced in both Formula 2 and sports cars championships, making guest appearances in the Formula 1.
 In 1972 he was a runner-up to Peter Gethin at Pau Grand Prix.
 The same year he drove two races for Tyrrell F1 team and finished 7th at the US Grand Prix, driving one of the team’s old cars.